SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `callback` - Specifies a callback function.
 Defaults to a callback function which performs the saving routine.
 For more information, see the [Event Handling and Callback Functions manual page](https://juliadiffeq.github.io/DiffEqDocs.jl/latest/man/callback_functions.html).
+* `isoutofdomain` - Specifies a function `isoutofdomain(t,u)` where, when it returns false, it will reject the timestep.
+Defaults to always false.

 ## Progress Bar Control